 Difficulty seeing straight lines (may appear bent or wavy)

-Regular eye examinations, early diagnosis and treatment are essential to try to prevent severe vision loss.
+Regular eye examinations, early diagnosis and treatment are essential to preventing severe vision loss.
 This includes a baseline eye examination when diabetes is first diagnosed (Better Health Channel 2015).

-DR is diagnosed through an eye examination that typically comprises digital retinal photography and a dilated eye exam.
-In this exam, eye drops are used to dilate the eyes so that the practitioner can get a better view of the eye using a slit lamp or ophthalmoscope to examine for evidence of DR (CERA 2020; myDr 2018).
+Diabetic retinopathy is diagnosed through an eye examination that typically comprises digital retinal photography and a dilated eye exam.
+In this exam, eye drops are used to dilate the eyes so that the practitioner can get a better view of the eye using a slit lamp or ophthalmoscope to examine for evidence of diabetic retinopathy (CERA 2025; myDr 2024).

 Treatment for Diabetic Retinopathy

-DR can’t be cured, but if detected early, management strategies can be used to prevent vision loss before any damage is done.
-If the patient has already experienced vision loss due to DR, treatment can stop it from worsening but may be unable to restore vision that has been lost (Diabetes Australia 2021; myDr 2018).
+Diabetic retinopathy can’t be cured, but if detected early, management strategies can prevent vision loss before any damage is done.
+If the patient has already experienced vision loss due to diabetic retinopathy, treatment can stop it from worsening but may be unable to restore vision that has been lost (Diabetes Australia 2024; myDr 2024).

 The best way to prevent vision loss is the effective management of diabetes, including: